chrisbroski/goal-math/essay2.md

 #### Virtual Subjective Senses

-A simple way to give our creature a little foresight would be do associate subjective situations with the subjective senses of past experience.
-If we keep track Our creature should be able to have positive feelings when experiencing situations with objective sensor A is true.
+A simple way to give our creature a little foresight would be to associate objective situations with the subjective senses associated from past experience.
+If we kept track of each situation's past feelings, our creature would be able to have positive feelings when experiencing situations with objective sensor A is true.
 It should not be as strong as the actual result of the eventual action, so it should be dampened a little.

     Situation	VSS
       0, 0	   0.0090